TheRoddyWMS/BatchEuphoria/README.md

 # Change Logs

+* 0.2.0
+  - major: CommandI classes to model commands and code
+  - minor: ApptainerCommmandBuilder to create a wrapping command to run code in containers
+  - patch: Library updates

 * 0.1.4
   - patch: Changed the conversion of EpochSeconds to ZonedDateTime for the value "0".
     * For eligibleTime it is set to null